Cristality0/Discord-counting-bot/README.md

 # Discord-counting-bot
-A python code that will automatically count for you in discord server as a server
+A python code that will automatically count for you in discord server as a server I DO NOT PROMOTE ANY USE OF THIS CODE TO BREAK ANY RULES

 Created this because the discord server I was in had a counting channel and I need some mee6 XP.